EasyDutch-uBO/EasyDutch/README.md

 >
 > The rest you may change.
 >
-> Breaching this rule will result in a warning and if not listening, being banned as contributor!
+> Breaching this rule will result in a warning and, if not listening, being banned as contributor!

 ***
 ## View and Subscribe to EasyDutch